Uranium Processing and Fuel Fabrication

 While Canadian nuclear power plants use naturally occurring uranium as fuel, the uranium ore must first be processed.

 Facilities for the processing of uranium for fuel are regulated by the Canadian Nuclear Safety Commission (CNSC) under the Nuclear Safety and Control Act.

 The CNSC's licensing process for uranium processing facilities follows the stages laid out in the Class I Nuclear Facilities Regulations, proceeding progressively through site preparation, construction, commissioning, operating, decommissioning, and abandonment phases.

 Currently, there are five licensed uranium processing and fuel fabrication facilities operating in Canada:

 - Port Hope Conversion Facility

 - Cameco Fuel Manufacturing Inc.

-- GE Hitachi Nuclear Energy Canada Inc. - Toronto
+- BWXT Nuclear Energy Canada Inc. - Toronto

-- GE Hitachi Nuclear Energy Canada Inc. - Peterborough
+- BWXT Nuclear Energy Canada Inc. - Peterborough

 At each licensing stage, the CNSC determines whether the licence applicant is qualified and has made adequate provisions for the protection of the environment, the health and safety of persons, and the maintenance of national security.